NCICCGPO/gdan-tmp-models/README.md

 An example of how to run the prediction workflow is shown [here](tutorial/README.md) using SK Grid best performing gene expression model on a breast cancer cBioPortal dataset.

 # Alternative Image Pull
 Docker images for methods are automatically pulled and built by CWL workflows and tools from the public Synapse repository.
-Alternatively, Docker images can be manually pulled and built using:
+Alternatively, Docker images can be manually downloaded and built using:
 ```
 synapse get <synapse-ID>
 docker load -i <image.tar.gz>